SecretDecks/Catalyst-Proposals/README.md

-# Distributed-Work-Reward-Mechanism
+# Project Catalyst Proposals
-The repository for our voted 'Catalyst Fund 6' proposal: Distributed Work Reward Mechanism
+The repository for our funded Catalyst proposals

+## Funded Proposal #1: Distributed Work Reward Mechanism

-## Project Board
+### Project Board
 [View the project board here](LINK)

-## Documentation
+### Documentation
 [Read about it in our GitBook](LINK)

 ### Proposal Link